LinaMaudlej/BF-linux/README.md

 	mlxconfig -d /dev/mst/mt41682_pciconf0 q | grep -i model

 ## Tests: (In the same machine)
+	show_gids mlx5_1
+use this index GID (RoCE doesn't work with LID-based routing), by picking any index from the GID table (it should probably be the same GID on both sides).
+My GID index is 3.
+Change it in the RDMA example in both client and server.

 ### Try the RDMA example:
 	git clone